Skip to content

 Attribution Asserted at campaign level after the fact UTM parameters, dedicated landing page, CRM source field captured at lead creation

-Handoff “We’ll figure it out when leads come in” Pre-defined routing rules, SLA on first touch, joint follow-up motion documented
+Handoff โ€œWe will figure it out when leads come inโ€ Pre-defined routing rules, an SLA on first touch, a documented joint follow-up motion

-The five highest-ROI joint demand-gen formats
+The five highest-ROI joint demand generation formats

 Joint webinars on shared customer pain.
 Mid to high ROI when the topic is sharply focused on a specific customer outcome.
-Low ROI when the topic is generic (“how to scale your business”).
+By contrast, ROI is low when the topic is generic, such as โ€œhow to scale your business.โ€

 Joint paid demand-gen with shared targeting.
 Mid ROI when both parties contribute audience data and own different stages of the funnel.
+Still, this format underperforms when one partner treats it as a budget contribution, not a shared motion.

 The handoff motion most teams skip

-Attribution capture at every touch.
+Capture attribution at every touch.
 Every interaction with the lead gets logged with the campaign source.
 By the time the deal closes, attribution is undeniable.

 The hidden cost of poorly designed joint campaigns

 This is avoidable.
 The four design decisions above take roughly 2 to 4 hours of joint planning before launch.
-That investment prevents the post-mortem fight that ends most joint demand-gen programs after one or two cycles.
-BCG research on B2B partnerships consistently shows that joint demand-gen programs that survive past year two are 5x more likely to produce compounding pipeline than programs that get reset annually.
+That small investment prevents the post-mortem fight that ends most joint demand-gen programs after one or two cycles.
+BCG research on B2B partnerships shows that programs surviving past year two are 5x more likely to produce compounding pipeline than programs reset annually.

 The bigger picture for partnerships leaders